-When setting up and running a company, you will have regular involvement with Companies House.
-In this article, we look at the main functions of Companies House and what obligations limited companies have.
+If you run a limited company, you will deal with Companies House fairly regularly.
+In this article, we look at Companies House’s main functions and the obligations company directors have.